spamtongspamton8263-prog/ispecula-wikapedia/weapons.md

 ## LUMINOSITY
 - wielder: nightfall
-- appearance: a sword made out of pure light
+- appearance: a sword made out of diamond shaped crystals made out of light
 - effect: its AOE can match ispecula's  white at 70% output.  once erased a universe

 ## LIGHT POLE